eudierfisher/fakehttp/Readme.md

 ### Websocket

-Websocket is also supported, but example code remains unfinished FTTB.
+Websocket is still under testing.
+Currently http server will be stuck in `abortPendingRead`.

+To make it work normally, `FakeConn` and `FakeChannel` should have full supports to `SetReadDeadline`.
 We are working on it.

+Suggestions and contributions will be greatly appreciated.